What Are Reverse Mortgage Interest Rates?

 - Adjustable Interest Rate: An adjustable rate can change over time based on predetermined factors such as index and margin.
 Generally speaking most adjustable rate reverse mortgages allow for a combination of lump sum, line-of-credit feature or ability to draw funds over time.

-Does the Reverse Mortgage Interest Rate Impact How Much Money You Get?
+Does the Reverse Mortgage Interest Rate Impact How Much Money You Get in California?

 YES!
 Absolutely!